Carleslc/Readteractive/README.md

 - Anchor hyperlinks with target=_blank

-- * Fix PDF generation for Tutorial book.

 - Check links.

-- * Yeoman CLI (new book, new chapter, visualize graph links, rename chapter id)
+- Yeoman CLI (new book, new chapter, visualize graph links, rename chapter id)

 - Additional Readme and Tutorial in Spanish.